Skip to content

 Direct oil and gas investments are often illiquid.
 Unlike public stocks, there may be no quick resale market.
 Investors should understand:

-Liquidity risk is not a flaw.
-It is a feature that must align with an investor's time horizon and tolerance.
+Liquidity risk isn't a flaw.
+It's a feature that has to align with your time horizon and tolerance.

 How Risk Changes Across the Life of an Oil Project